dense-analysis/ranges/README.md

     Similar to `Each` with an empty callback function, only `Front()` will never be called for the range.
   * `Filter` - Filter any `InputRange` with a callback.
+  * `FilterB` - Filter a `BidirectionalRange`, producing a range that can be advanced in both directions.
+Less efficient for moving forwards, as it requires priming the range in both directions.
   * `Group` - Yields pairs of `(value, size)` counting how many values are equal in each group according to `cb(a, b)`.
   * `GroupComparable` - `Group` where `a == b` for any comparable value.